Gharbzadegi

-The phrase was first coined by Ahmad Fardid, a professor of philosophy at the University of Tehran, in the 1940s to refer to the hegemony of ancient Greek philosophy -- a different meaning from that later popularised by Al-e Ahmad.
+The phrase was first coined in the 1940s by Ahmad Fardid, a professor of philosophy at the University of Tehran, to refer to the hegemony of ancient Greek philosophy — a different meaning from that later popularised by Jalal Al-e-Ahmad.
 It gained common usage following the clandestine publication in 1962 of the book Occidentosis: A Plague from the West by Jalal Al-e-Ahmad.